-I am going to say that the following pot is from the Santa Clara pueblo.
+The following pot is either from the Santa Clara pueblo, or the San Juan pueblo.
+People who know more than I do have differing opinions about that.
 At times, it is difficult to pin down the exact pueblo of origin, because some pueblo’s/potter’s work is very similar.
 Many pieces are unsigned, as is this one.

 I believe this little black bowl, above, was also produced by a Santa Clara potter.
 “Front” and “rear” appear nearly identical, thus I’m posting one photo.
 The black color was derived by either smothering the fire surrounding the pottery during the firing process, smudging the fire at a relatively cool temperature, and/or incorporating pottery shards and sheep and horse manure, placed around the outside and inside of the kiva-style, outdoor oven.
 (Thank you, Wikipedia for helping me explain the process.)

 The above deer vase, signed, “Acoma, NM”, is most likely of more recent vintage than the preceding pots.
 However, I think its design is so beautiful that it deserves inclusion here.
 I would still date it to pre-1960’s.
 That’s when commercial paints came into use.
 This pot is made from traditional materials.
 I am showing one side, as it is identical on both sides.

 It’s difficult for the average, albeit, dedicated collector to assign an exact date a piece of pueblo pottery was created.
 Plus, it can be difficult to determine the origin of a piece, lacking a signature/location on the bottom.
 I enjoy my pottery for its beauty and cultural significance.
 I acknowledge that most or all of these beautiful works were created where no electricity or (indoor) running water was available.
 Potters found (and find) the time and means to produce their works, in spite of the fact that their many daily chores take longer to complete.
 Potters, like other artists, musicians and writers, are driven.